julianduque/heroku-langchain/docs/SPECS.md

 #### **1.2.1.
 Heroku Managed Inference (/v1/chat/completions) Integration**

 A core component will be the HerokuMia class, designed to be analogous to the @langchain/openai library's ChatOpenAI class.
-This class will enable interaction with LLMs such as Claude 3.7 Sonnet hosted on Heroku's Managed Inference platform.2 It will support standard chat model operations, including single invocations (invoke), streaming responses (stream), and batch processing (batch).
+This class will enable interaction with LLMs such as gpt-oss-120b hosted on Heroku's Managed Inference platform.2 It will support standard chat model operations, including single invocations (invoke), streaming responses (stream), and batch processing (batch).
 A key feature will be the support for Heroku's function type tools, which allow the LLM to request the execution of functions defined and managed on the client-side.3

 #### **1.2.2.
 Heroku Managed Agents (/v1/agents/heroku) Integration**